avatar-kaleb/kalebmckelvey-site/blog/positive-thinking-is-thinking-positively-start-today.md

 In other words, change your perspective by looking to adapt instead of dwell on a situation.

-Positive thinkers practice optimism by training their brain to see life from this perspective, using every situation as a new way to adapt and become better.
+Positive thinkers practice optimism by training their brains to see life from this perspective, using every situation as a new way to adapt and become better.
 They live a happier life because their outlook focuses on realistically changing to improve or solve rather than complicate.

 ## Realistic positive mindset